 3. Potential for Damage

-Stereotypes aside, college students tend to be energetic, with lots of free time, and they enjoy gathering for recreational activities.
+Stereotypes aside, college students tend to be energetic, have lots of free time, and enjoy gathering for recreational activities.
 This makes your property vulnerable to damage resulting from said activities.
 Requesting a higher security deposit may protect you against this potential disadvantage.